Tech-Naija-Rise/thought_book/README.md

 ---

 ## 🌍 Why Thought Book?
-Most note apps are slow, online-dependent, or cluttered.
+Most note apps are slow, online-dependent or not private.
 I needed a way to capture ideas instantly, without worrying about internet or privacy.
 Thought Book was built for exactly that:

 - 📝 Capture a thought the moment it comes.
 - 🚫 No internet required.
 - 🔒 Local and secure by default.

 ---

 ## 💡 Key Features
 - **Instant launch** with a global shortcut.
-- **Offline-only** by design — works anywhere.
+- **Offline-only** by design — works currently on PC.
 - **Local encryption** to keep your notes private.
 - **Optional backup** (lightly encrypted) to Google Drive.